kubernetes/minikube/docs/contributors/releasing_minikube.md

 # Steps to Release Minikube

+## Preparation

+* Announce release intent on #minikube
+* Pause merge requests so that they are not accidentally left out of the ISO or release notes

 ## Build a new ISO

 Major releases always get a new ISO.
 Minor bugfixes may or may not require it: check for changes in the `deploy/iso` folder.